 (3) deny «Customer Name»’s request to change its purchase obligation.

-If BPA receives multiple requests from customers to change their purchase obligation and such changes would be effective at the beginning of the same Rate Period, then BPA shall evaluate the impact of «Customer Name»’s purchase obligation request together with all requesting customers to assess the aggregate impact of all such purchase obligation change requests.
+If BPA receives multiple requests from customers to change their purchase obligations and such changes would be effective at the beginning of the same Rate Period, then BPA shall evaluate the impact of «Customer Name»’s purchase obligation request together with all requesting customers’ to assess the aggregate impact of all such purchase obligation change requests.
 If BPA determines that such requests would increase BPA’s total monthly peak load obligation, in relationship to the change in BPA’s QCC forecast in any one month, then in addition to options (1), (2), or (3) above, BPA may:

 (4) approve «Customer Name»’s request but defer the date on which «Customer Name»’s new purchase obligation change would become effective to the start of a subsequent Rate Period.